KwatMDPhD/how_to_code/README.md

 Avoid collisions only in the same scope.

-Never access global variable within a function.
+Avoid accessing global variables within functions.

-When setting julia function keyword arguments, use `;`.

 `()` is faster than `[]`.